kishangowda08a/Rock-Paper-Scissor/README.md

 # Rock-Paper-Scissor
-Rock Paper Scissior using basic JavaScript, Html and CSS
+Rock Paper Scissor using basic JavaScript, Html and CSS